-Are riders required to wear a mask on the bus?
+Are riders required to wear masks on the bus?

 Yes.
 Governor Inslee has mandated that wearing a mask is required in all public places.
 This includes public transportation.
-Wear a mask when you ride the bus, and on all WTA property.
+Masks are required when you ride the bus, and on all WTA property.

-- By wearing a mask, you protect others.
+- Your mask protects others.
 Others wearing masks protects you.

-- We can only provide service (and eventually return to our regular service) if we can operate safely.
+- We can only provide service if we can operate safely.

-- Wearing masks (along with washing hands, social distancing, and staying home when you're sick) is one of the best tools we have to keep our buses safe.
+- Wearing masks (along with washing hands, staying six feet apart, and staying home when you're sick) is one of the best tools we have to keep our buses safe.

 - We know masks can be uncomfortable.
 Thank you for wearing one anyway.

 Our current level of service is what we're able to sustain, based on:

 - The availability of staff and supplies to keep our buses and facilities clean and safe

 - Our capacity to add service on our busiest routes, to allow for more space per rider